Artificial Intelligence (AI) in Teaching and Learning

 Using Generative AI in teaching

 As an academic there is nothing restricting you from using Generative AI as a teaching tool, as long as it is used in a transparent and ethical manner.
 Generative AI is a new and rapidly developing field, and there are tools available for many different purposes, from writing text to creating narrative videos, each with their own strengths, weaknesses, educational potential and ethical considerations.
-If you are planning on, or are interested in, using Generative AI tools as part of your teaching please discuss this with the Digital Learning Team for advice on how this is best achieved.
+You are responsible for ensuring that your use of AI is compliant with the University's Policy on the use of Artificial Intelligence.

 Get Support